-PAK’s Operation Due Date Mom & Baby Tracking Chart is available in SPANISH, Mantener Rastreo de Mamá y Bebé!
+PAK encourages all expecting moms to use our FREE mobile app ME Preg.
+But if you don’t own a smartphone, please download and use our Mom & Baby Tracking Chart that is now available in SPANISH, Mantener Rastreo de Mamá y Bebé!
 Once you reach Week 8, it’s time to begin using your Mom & Baby Tracking Chart which may become part of your medical record.
 With so many new and exciting changes taking place each week, it’s important to keep track of the most important ones for the health of you and your baby.
 Our chart allows you to track your pregnancy from a weekly chronicle beginning at Week 8 to a daily register monitoring your baby’s Movement Counts beginning around Week 28 until delivery day.

 At each health care visit, you will track your weight (noting if any edema is present), your blood pressure (BP), your urine (noticing the presence of protein/sugar, etc.) and your baby’s fetal heart rate.
 You will begin having fundal height measured at Week 16 and your baby’s fetal movements will start being noted around Week 20.

 Once Week 28 is reached, movement counting will be commence.
 If the thought of counting and charting your baby’s movements makes you nervous, remember that it’s the safest way for you to monitor your baby every day.
 Studies inform us that being attentive to your baby’s movements and informing your health care team of any changes such as speeding up or slowing down, or changes in sleep-wake cycles, may decrease the likelihood of stillbirth.
 If you are not using our Mom & Baby Tracking Chart yet, now is the perfect time to begin.